qiongz/quickreduce/README.md

-# QuickReduce
+# MK1 QuickReduce

-QuickReduce is a performant all-reduce library designed for AMD ROCm that supports inline compression.
+QuickReduce is a performant all-reduce library, developed by [MK1](https://mk1.ai/), designed for AMD ROCm that supports inline compression.
 Compared to RCCL, QuickReduce achieves up to 2.25x faster performance on 2xMI300X and 4xMI300X configurations, and outperforms RCCL for all multi-GPU (single node) configurations when tuned.

 The library implements an all-reduce algorithm using hardware-optimized kernels that leverage powerful CDNA3 vector instructions for fast compression and decompression, interleaving compute with network/memory access.
 We expect our approach can also be ported to NVIDIA GPU architectures to improve NCCL, and leave this for further exploration.